-Araba Evelyn Johnston-Arthur is the cofounder of PAMOJA.
+Araba Evelyn Johnston-Arthur was born and raised in Austria where she co-founded PAMOJA.
 Movement of the Young African Diaspora in Austria and the Research Group on Black Austrian History and Presence/Pamoja.
-She has taught at the University of Vienna, the University of Applied Sciences Upper Austria Linz (Social Work) and the Academy of Fine Arts Vienna and is currently working on her unidisciplinary doctoral thesis on Resistances in the African Diaspora in Austria and teaching at Howard University in Washington D.C.
+Her trans-disciplinary work lead her to teach in the departments of African Studies, German Studies and Political Science at the University of Vienna, the University of Applied Sciences Upper Austria Linz (Social Work) and the Academy of Fine Arts Vienna.
+She is currently teaching at Howard University in Washington D.C.

 Priscilla Layne is Associate Professor of German and Adjunct Associate Professor of African Diaspora Studies at the University of North Carolina at Chapel Hill.
 Her book, White Rebels in Black: German Appropriation of Black Popular Culture, was published in 2018 by the University of Michigan Press.
 She has also published essays on Turkish German culture, translation, punk and film.
 She recently translated Olivia Wenzel’s debut novel, 1000 Serpentinen Angst, which will be out in June.
 And she is currently finishing a manuscript on Afro German Afrofuturism and a critical guide to Fassbinder’s The Marriage of Maria Braun.

 Michael McEachrane is a Visiting Researcher at the Raoul Wallenberg Institute of Human Rights.
 He has a PhD in Philosophy (with distinction, 2006) from Åbo Akademi University in Finland and has held positions at universities in the US, Canada, Trinidad & Tobago, Sweden, Germany and the UK.